Alijamal1314/learning-to-code/README.md

 ## Background
 I come from a business and operations background, with experience working in fast-paced environments, managing systems, and improving workflows.
 I’m now applying that same problem-solving mindset to learning software development.

+## Learning Approach
+I focus on building a strong foundation by writing small, clear examples for each concept.
+Each script includes learning notes and next steps to reinforce understanding and track progress.

 ## In Progress
 - Python practice exercises